 - Be prepared for a lot of walking.
 The temple covers a large area, and there are many stairs to climb.
-Wear comfortable shoes and be prepared for a workout!
+Wear comfortable walking shoes and be ready for a workout!

 - Be respectful of the temple and its residents.
-The Borobudur Temple is a sacred place, and visitors should show respect by not talking loudly or behaving in a disruptive manner.
+The Borobudur Temple is a sacred space, and visitors should show respect by not talking loudly or behaving disruptively.

 See Related: Must-Have Tips to Avoid Having a Boring Vacation

-The site has been constructed as one giant stupa with a square base with 6 square lower platforms at the base and three circular platforms on the top.
+The site is the largest Buddhist monument and was constructed as one giant stupa with a square base, six square lower platforms, and three circular platforms at the top.
 The structure has three ascending levels, which are reached by following a path, corridors, and stairways.

-These small stupas are bell-shaped, and the perforated openings form a decorative design.
-The ascending nature of the structure gives it a pyramid-like appearance based on the earlier local punden berundak step pyramid structure.
+These small stupas are bell-shaped, and the perforated openings form a decorative design, adding to the monumental arts.
+The ascending nature of the structure gives it a pyramid-like appearance based on the earlier local punden berundak (step pyramid) structure.

 Borobudur Temple Compound Buddhist Pilgrimage

-When in Borobudur Temple, there are a few things that you can do to make the most out of your visit.
+When in Borobudur Temple, which is locally known as Candi Borobudur, there are a few things that you can do to make the most out of your visit.

 Tour the Mendut Temple

-The Mendut Temple is located very close to the Borobudur Temple Compounds and is thought to have been built around the same time.
-The temple is small compared to Borobudur but is still an impressive sight.
+During a Mendut Temple tour, you’ll find the religious site located close to the Borobudur Temple Compound.
+The temple was thought to have been built around the same time.
+While it’s small compared to Borobudur, it’s still impressive.

 Exploring the Pawon Temple

-The Pawon Temple is a small temple located near the Borobudur Temple.
-It is believed to have been built in the 8th century and is dedicated to the god Vishnu.
-The temple is made of stone and has a thatched roof.
-It is surrounded by a small garden and is a popular tourist destination.
+A tour that includes Pawon Temple will show you a small temple believed to have been built in the 8th century and dedicated to Vishnu.
+The temple is made of stone and has a thatched roof, and it’s surrounded by a small garden.

 Learn about Borobudur Temple at Karmawibhangga Museum

-The first story is dedicated to the history of the Borobudur Temple.
-It contains exhibits that tell how the temple was built and how it came to be a UNESCO World Heritage Site.
+The first story explains the history of the Borobudur Temple.
+It contains exhibits that tell how the temple was built leading up to becoming a protected UNESCO World Heritage Site.

 The fourth story is dedicated to the philosophy of the Borobudur Temple.
 It contains exhibits that discuss the teachings of Buddhism and how they are represented in the temple.

 The fifth story is about the geology of the Borobudur Temple.
-It contains exhibits that show how the temple was built and how the landscape around it influenced its design.
+This floor shows how the temple was built and how the landscape influenced its design.

 See Artifacts at Samudra Raksa Museum